General-Meow/learning-ansible/README.md

 # learning-ansible

-random notes and files created while learning ansible
+Random notes and files created while learning ansible

 ### commands

-ansible --list-hosts <GROUP>                          : shows all the hosts that the machine knows about, values
+- ansible --list-hosts <GROUP>                      : shows all the hosts that the machine knows about, values : can be all, groupname, wildcards, hostnames
-                                                  : can be all, groupname, wildcards, hostnames ansible -i inventory.file --list-hosts all        : use the -i option to state the inventory file ansible -m ping all                               : ping all hosts ansible -m command -a "hostname" all              : get the hostname of all inventory machines. -a "hostname" is the argument ansible -m setup <NODE>                           : gather all the fact for a node ansible-playbook <playbook_file.yml>              : run a playbook ansible-galaxy init <ROLE_NAME>                   : creates a role directory structure from the current directory ansible-vault create <FILE_NAME>                  : creates a new encrypted vault file in the current directory, will ask for password for new file then jump you into an editor to add values (might need to export the EDITOR env to vi e.g. export EDITOR=vi) ansible-vault edit <FILE_NAME>                    : edit the vault file ansible-playbook ... --ask-vault-pass=...         : when running a playbook that uses a vault, use the option to provide the password ansible-playbook site.yml --list-tags             : find all the tags assigned to tasks in this playbook ansible-playbool site.yml --tags "install"        : run the playbook but only the tasks with the install tag ansible-playbool site.yml --skip-tags "install"   : run the playbook and run all but the install task
+- ansible -i inventory.file --list-hosts all        : use the -i option to state the inventory file
+- ansible -m ping all                               : ping all hosts
+- ansible -m command -a "hostname" all              : get the hostname of all inventory machines. -a "hostname" is the argument
+- ansible -m setup <NODE>                           : gather all the fact for a node
+- ansible-playbook <playbook_file.yml>              : run a playbook
+- ansible-galaxy init <ROLE_NAME>                   : creates a role directory structure from the current directory
+- ansible-vault create <FILE_NAME>                  : creates a new encrypted vault file in the current directory, will ask for password for new file then jump you into an editor to add values (might need to export the EDITOR env to vi e.g. export EDITOR=vi)
+- ansible-vault edit <FILE_NAME>                    : edit the vault file
+- ansible-playbook ... --ask-become-pass=...        : run playbook with sudo password
+- ansible-playbook ... --ask-vault-pass=...         : when running a playbook that uses a vault, use the option to provide the password
+- ansible-playbook site.yml --list-tags             : find all the tags assigned to tasks in this playbook
+- ansible-playbool site.yml --tags "install"        : run the playbook but only the tasks with the install tag
+- ansible-playbool site.yml --skip-tags "install"   : run the playbook and run all but the install task

 ### Inventory

 - you have 2 ways in which you can define a inventory file (inventory holds information about nodes/machines under management)
   - static; as in a defined file with all the machines
   - dynamic; a programme, typically a python script will run before that will generate the file